-Conditions for issuing a permit to enter the Area are that:

-- It is issued only for scientific purposes that cannot be met elsewhere; - The actions permitted will not jeopardize the natural ecological system of the Area; - The actions permitted are in accordance with this Management Plan; - Any management activities are in support of the objectives of the Management Plan; - The permit, or an authorized copy, must be carried within the Area; - Permits shall be valid for a stated period and identify the competent authority; - A report regarding the visit shall be submitted to the competent national authority named in the permit.
+- Conditions for issuing a permit to enter the Area are that: - It is issued only for scientific study of the ecosystem, or for compelling scientific or educational (such as documentary reporting or the production of educational resources or services) reasons that cannot be served elsewhere, or for reasons essential to the management of the Area; - The actions permitted will not jeopardize the natural ecological system of the Area; - The actions permitted are in accordance with this Management Plan; - Any management activities are in support of the objectives of the Management Plan; - The permit, or an authorized copy, must be carried within the Area; - Permits shall be valid for a stated period and identify the competent authority.

-7(ii) Access to, and movements within or over, the Area
+7 (ii) Access to, and movements within or over, the Area

 - Access to the Area is possible on foot along the coast or by small boat without anchoring.
 The access routes and the landing site are shown in Map 6. - Pedestrian movements should be kept with caution so as to minimize disturbance to flora and fauna, and should walk on snow or rocky terrain if practical, but taking care not to damage lichens. - Vehicle traffic of any type is not permitted inside the Area. - The operation of aircraft over the Area will be carried out, as a minimum requirement, in compliance with Resolution 2 (2004), "Guidelines for the Operation of Aircraft near Concentrations of Birds".
-As a general rule, no aircraft should fly over the ASPA at less than 610 meters, except in cases of emergency or aircraft security.
-Over flights, however, should be avoided.
+As a general rule, no aircraft should fly over the ASPA at less than 610 meters (2000 ft), except in cases of emergency or aircraft security.
+Overflights, however, should be avoided. - Overflight of bird colonies within the Area by Remotely Piloted Aircraft Systems (RPAS) shall not be permitted unless for scientific or operational purposes in compliance with Resolution 4 (2018), and in accordance with a permit issued by an appropriate national authority.

-7(iii) Activities which may be conducted within the Area Scientific research activities that cannot be conducted elsewhere and that do not jeopardize the ecosystem of the Area;
+7 (iii) Activities which may be conducted within the Area